Search Google Appliance

 Appeals

-The student must file a written notice of appeal to the Director of Housing and Residence Life.
-A written notice must be filed within 72 hours of the notice of sanction and must specify in detail the grounds upon which the appeal is based.
+A student may appeal the outcome of a hearing by filing a written notice of appeal to the Director of Housing and Residence Life.
+A written notice must be filed within 10 business days of the notice of sanction and must specify in detail the grounds upon which the appeal is based.

 • Your name and PSU ID number